 Un des clubs les plus chic de la ville, le Sage Club est situé dans une station de métro désaffectée de la Heinrich Heine Straße.
 Sa musique allant du funk et de la soul, à la techno et la drum and bass, ainsi que son décor inhabituel attire une foule excentique et jeune.
 Les « Funky Friday » sont toujours très célèbres, tout comme les soirées « Slave to the Rhytm » - un mix de groovy de sons souls et de concerts - le samedi.

 Founded in 1977 as a human rights group comprising of social workers who had taken up issues regarding homosexuality, Schwuz has evolved from being a small organization to a nightclub that is on the hot-list for the hip and happening.
-From regularly hosting theme-based parties to holding press conference's for homosexuals and AIDS awareness campaigns, Schwuz misses nothing.
+From regularly hosting theme-based parties to holding press conferences and AIDS awareness campaigns, Schwuz misses nothing.
 The early morning timings allow guests to party even after the sun has risen.
 Electronic dance music, pop, retro, indie, Schwuz does it all.
 One can also attend other events such as book readings and concerts.
-Do check their website for the latest parties and their funky DJ list.

 This contemporary Southeast Asian fusion restaurant in Mitte opened in 2013.
 Prince stays true to its name.
 From its mirror hall to its cozy dining areas decked up in earthy sofas and chairs.
 The highlight though are the customized light fixtures which illuminates the eatery and the beautifully displayed food offerings.
 The cactus encased in glass is an extra element to this innovative diner and bar.
 Savor quirkily-named dishes like Duck Wheel, Korea & Me (Steamed Pork Belly Kimchi), Eye of the Beef, Mountain Crabs, Devil on Fire (Spicy Sharp Roast Beef) and The Special One (grilled Beef Tenderloin with Oyster Mushroom and Pepper Sauce).
 Complement your meal with fine drinks from the bar.